-PFAS has not yet been classified as a hazardous substance or a carcinogen by either the U.S. Environmental Protection Agency (EPA) or the Wyoming Department of Environmental Quality (WDEQ).
-EPA is conducting rulemaking on the subject, but what that rule will specify is not yet known.
-1
+As of February 2024, PFAS has not yet been classified as a hazardous substance by either the EPA or the WDEQ.
+EPA published a draft rulemaking in September 2022 on the subject, but what that rule will specify is not yet known.2 EPA anticipates completion of this rulemaking in 2024.